Bridge Pose

 Modifications and Props:

-If you struggle with keeping your pelvis lifted, then put a block under your sacrum so that it lifts you as high up as possible from the floor.
+If you struggle with keeping your pelvis lifted, place a block under your sacrum so that it lifts you as high up as possible from the floor.

 Your hands are then free so that you can interlock your fingers.
 Now push down against the floor with your straightened arms to raise your sternum higher.